 Before you roll out the Salesforce app to your organization, you need to develop your company’s mobile security and compliance policies.
 Every organization is different, and policies will differ greatly based on company size, industry, and culture.

-We’ll cover the fundamentals here, but be sure to check out the Salesforce Mobile App Security and Compliance module prior to your mobile launch.
+We’ll cover the fundamentals here, but be sure to check out the Mobile Application Security guides before your mobile launch.
 It’s the best way to learn how to secure the mobile app, keep your company’s data safe, and control access to Salesforce from mobile devices.

-Regardless of whether they’re owned by your company or the user, you need to make sure all devices meet the minimum platform requirements for running the Salesforce app (see the resources section).
+Regardless of whether your company or the user owns them, you need to ensure all devices meet the minimum platform requirements for running the Salesforce app (see the resources section).

 The Salesforce app provides enterprise-grade security right out of the box.
 You can control policies like session timeouts, PIN code enforcement, offline data storage, IP allowlists, and many other settings using Connected App Policies.
 Sensitive information is always stored in an encrypted database that is also encrypted by the mobile operating system.

-You can also use the Salesforce app in combination with Mobile Device Management (MDM), also known as Mobile Enterprise Management (MEM).
+You can also use the Salesforce app combined with Mobile Device Management (MDM), also known as Mobile Enterprise Management (MEM).
 These tools help you manage BYOD policies, provision devices with pre-installed apps, push enterprise identity certificates, install VPN profiles, monitor traffic, and direct access to an enterprise app store.

-Using MDM can be beneficial because it provides the ability to push the Salesforce app to your users, or to automatically set their custom login hosts for convenience.
+Using MDM can be beneficial because it can push the Salesforce app to your users or automatically set their custom login hosts for convenience.
 And if you’re in a highly regulated industry, you might need to completely lock down corporate devices to ensure legal compliance.
-Only you can decide whether your company should use the Salesforce app on its own, or along with MDM.
+Only you can decide whether your company should use the Salesforce app on its own or along with MDM.

-If your employees currently access the full Salesforce site using single sign-on, you probably need to make some changes in order for it to work properly with the mobile app.
+If your employees currently access the entire Salesforce site using single sign-on, you probably need to make some changes for it to work properly with the mobile app.
 Review the instructions for configuring your single sign-on integration, and be sure to test the Salesforce app with your SSO solution before you go live.